lefortalberic/MsFEM_for_reaction_diffusion_problems/README.md

 ## 2D Simulations
 The second part corresponds to 2D simulations and is coded in FreeFEM.
 This part is also divided into two sections.
 The first corresponds to the simulation of the scalar eigenvalue problem modeling a single energy group (in the [FreeFEM2D/1EnergyGroup](FreeFEM2D/1EnergyGroup) folder).
 The second corresponds to the simulation of the vector eigenvalue problem modeling two energy groups (in the [FreeFEM2D/2EnergyGroups](FreeFEM2D/2EnergyGroups) folder).

+# Contributing
+Feel free to submit issues or pull requests if you would like to contribute to this project.